danial23/wiktionary-chrome-extension/README.md

 - To change the language of Wiktionary, right-click the Wiktionary icon and select "options".

-**Popup Mode:** Toggle popup mode by pressing Alt+W, then highlight a word (by double-clicking or dragging) to see its definition(s) in a popup.
+**Popup Mode:** Toggle popup mode by pressing Alt+P, then highlight a word (by double-clicking or dragging) to see its definition(s) in a popup.
 Popup Mode is only available in English.
 You can change this shortcut on chrome://extensions/shortcuts

 _Note:_ In PDF files, the methods above do not work.
 You can instead highlight the word while the side panel is open, then right click and select "Wiktionary Search".